 - Agency Does she feel like she has a choice?
-Or does she feel obligated or forced? - Relationship Climate What's the status of the marital relationship? - Sexual Values Does she believe that her sexual experience matters?
+Or does she feel obligated or forced?
+(Coerced sex violates God's law of agency; the principle of consent still applies after marriage.) - Relationship Climate What's the quality of the marital relationship?
+Does she feel trust and emotional connection? - Sexual Values Does she believe that her sexual experience matters?